tarmac/browsercms/doc/features/design_integration.md

 ## Sitemap

-- Only level 1 items should be open at the start.
 - Save open state
 - Empty folder should always be open and not toggleable
 - Move items in sitemap